onboard-data/Onboard_Python_API_documentation/Column Definitions.rst

     ground_floor = 1004
     penthouse = 1005

 Building-Specific Points
 ------------------------

-'id**:  unique integer associated with the given point in this building.
+**id**:  unique integer associated with the given point in this building.
 Will be unique across all points in platform.

 **building_id**:  unique integer associated with the building.
 Will be unique across all buildings in platform.